plumvillage/newsletter/src/2024/en/articles/panel--resilience-community-spirituality.md

 I think we have to find our way and answer in love, and learn to love even people you may not like.
 Hatred cannot transform.
 Hatred can kill, but love can transform.

-Hatred starts when you see others as separate from you, but we are not separate, we are all "inter-beings."
+Hatred starts when you see others as separate from you, but we are not separate, we are all “inter-beings."
 There is no separation between humans and nature, between Buddhists and Christians, between blacks and whites, women and men, old and young, past and present.
 It’s all a continuum.
 It’s all relationship.
 Recognizing that eternal truth, we can follow the path of love.

 ***Sr. Lang Nghiem:*** How do you prevent yourself from falling into anger, despair, blame or hatred?